-While developing a game, I wanted to enable characters to “see” where they’re going; that is, to tell them what they’re about to stumble into, without using colliders.
-The answer was to cast a Ray, angled slightly downward, in front of the character, so he can “see” if he’s about to walk into a tree, or a river, before it happens.
+While developing a game, I wanted to enable characters to see where they’re going; that is, to tell them what they’re about to stumble into, without using colliders.
+The answer was to cast a Ray, angled slightly downward, in front of the character, so it can see if it’s about to walk into a tree, or off a cliff, before it happens.

 The image at the top of the post shows a character (dog) casting a Ray (yellow line) downward in front of him, through the floor.

 But the Ray intersects a tree and points the object out to him (red line).

 // cast the ray from slightly ahead of the character

 Vector3 direction = new Vector3(transform.forward.x, -0.3f, transform.forward.z);